-The Prenatal Care Coordination Program is a service available at no cost to pregnant women who are eligible for Medical Assistance, Healthy Start or any pregnant teen.
+The Prenatal Care Coordination (PNCC) Program is a service available at no cost to pregnant women who are eligible for Medical Assistance, Healthy Start or any pregnant teen.
 Services provided include: identification of needs and services, assistance with finding a physician, nutritional counseling and WIC referral, social support throughout pregnancy, breastfeeding advice, and education about care of newborns.
 Public Health Nurses meet with pregnant women to identify their individual needs and then connect them to community resources.
 The earlier in the program the women is admitted and are referred for prenatal care the better the birth outcome.
+Women who are in their second pregnancy or do not meet the requirements of Nurse Family Partnership program, are admitted into PNCC services.

-Admissions 2015 21
+Admissions 2016 23

-First Trimester 4
+First Trimester 6

-Second Trimester 12
+Second Trimester 11

-Third Trimester 5
+Third Trimester 6

-The PNCC program admissions have decreased for several reasons.
-There was a retirement of one of the PNCC nurses, limiting the capacity to provide to the same number of people.
-The initiation of the Nurse Family Partnership program which began in December 2014 to provide more intensive home visitation services also affected the number of PNCC clients.
+The PNCC program admissions have decreased since the initiation of the Nurse Family Partnership program which began in December 2014 to provide more intensive home visitation services also affected the number of PNCC clients.